huggingface/blog/autoformer.md

 A few months ago, we introduced the [Informer](https://huggingface.co/blog/informer) model ([Zhou, Haoyi, et al., 2021](https://arxiv.org/abs/2012.07436)), which is a Time Series Transformer that won the AAAI 2021 best paper award.
 We also provided an example for multivariate probabilistic forecasting with Informer.
 In this post, we discuss the question: [Are Transformers Effective for Time Series Forecasting?](https://arxiv.org/abs/2205.13504) (AAAI 2023).
 As we will see, they are.

-Firstly, we will provide an empirical evidence that **Transformers are indeed Effective for Time Series Forecasting**.
+Firstly, we will provide empirical evidence that **Transformers are indeed Effective for Time Series Forecasting**.
 Our comparison shows that the simple linear model, known as _DLinear_, is not better than Transformers as claimed.
-When compared against equivalent sized models in the same setting as the linear models, the Transformer based models perform better on the test set metrics we consider.
+When compared against equivalent sized models in the same setting as the linear models, the Transformer-based models perform better on the test set metrics we consider.
 Afterwards, we will introduce the _Autoformer_ model ([Wu, Haixu, et al., 2021](https://arxiv.org/abs/2106.13008)), which was published in NeurIPS 2021 after the Informer model.
 The Autoformer model is [now available](https://huggingface.co/docs/transformers/main/en/model_doc/autoformer) in 🤗 Transformers.
 Finally, we will discuss the _DLinear_ model, which is a simple feedforward network that uses the decomposition layer from Autoformer.
 The DLinear model was first introduced in [Are Transformers Effective for Time Series Forecasting?](https://arxiv.org/abs/2205.13504) and claimed to outperform Transformer-based models in time-series forecasting.

 let's go!